vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - The codes are passwords for authenticators, allowing access to hidden emails and messages.
 	- The address corresponds with the person responsible for burning it. e.g. Angel burnt the corner store, his password is next to the corner store's address.
 Thus, the codes are also a way to confirm a target's been hit.
 ##### Andrew Scott's Map
 - There's a map with 5 locations circled.
-They believe that these places are where Fireside meets up and stores their equipment.
+(Water Street, Berkeley Home, Chestnut Apt, Cedar Restaurant, Pacific Station)They believe that these places are where Fireside meets up and stores their equipment.
 	- Only three of them are correct.
 Chains can lead them to one of them, if asked or even if he feels like he should.
 - Two from the Map are an innocent person's home and a building in construction.
 No clues can be found here.
 Andrew and crew don't know this to start.
 	- Letting them burn these places down will be heavy.